denizpoyraz/o3s-dqa-homogenization/lauder/README_lauder.md

 ## How to process Lauder files:
-Files are provided by the stations PI.
+Files are provided by the station PI.
 #### Step 1:
 Read the files (.dat) by code read_lauder_files.py
 The output of this code is 2 files per each date, 1 file that has the data and 2nd file has the metadata.